 Master of Theological Studies (MTS)

 Applicants must have graduated with a minimum grade point average of 3.0 from an accredited college and have a broad liberal arts background with a general knowledge of theological subjects.
-Refer to the Admissions section of the School of Theology (STH) website for specific application information.
+Students who have already completed a previous Master of Divinity degree are not eligible for admission to the MTS and should seek the STM instead.
+Refer to the Admissions section of the School of Theology website for specific application information.

 Rationale: The Master of Theological Studies (MTS) degree at Boston University School of Theology is shaped by a conviction that the life of faith in today’s world may be enriched by deep exploration of theological traditions in dialogue with broad understanding of the complexities of our global context.
 Students have opportunities to prepare for a variety of contributions to communities, to faith, and to knowledge.

-The curriculum begins with two semesters of basic study of scripture and the yearlong interdisciplinary exploration of history, theology, and contexts contained in the course Reading the World.
+The curriculum begins with two semesters of basic study of scripture and the yearlong interdisciplinary exploration of history, theology, and contexts contained in the TF 701 Introduction to Christian Traditions/TF 702 Christianity Engaging Modernity sequence of courses.
 Reflecting on the contexts, theologies, scriptures, and historical experiences of communities of faith establishes basic frameworks for the deeper explorations that will lie ahead.
 And because all such exploration must take place in dialogue with the contemporary challenges of leadership, at some point during the course of study, all students engage in one semester of contextual education appropriate to their educational goals.

-The successful completion of 64 credit hours is required for the MTS.
+The successful completion of 49 credit hours is required for the MTS degree.
 This program is designed to be completed in two academic years of full-time work (four semesters).
 The time limit for the degree program is four years (eight semesters).

-Dean’s Fellowships: Dean’s Fellowships are awarded for the academic year, September to May.
-They are renewable each year, contingent upon the annual evaluation of the recipient’s grade point average (3.3 minimum), character, and commitment to ministerial or other religious leadership.
+Dean’s Scholarships: Dean’s Fellowships are awarded for the academic year, September to May.
+They are renewable each year, contingent upon the annual evaluation of the recipient’s grade point average (3.5 minimum), character, and commitment to ministerial or other religious leadership.
 All awards are for a maximum of two academic years of full-time MTS study.
-Dean’s Fellowships are awarded before initial enrollment in the School of Theology; however, money is not available to the student until the first day of classes.
+Dean’s Scholarships are awarded before initial enrollment in the School of Theology.
+If the student has been awarded a stipend in addition to their full tuition, the stipend will be split equally over the two semesters and be paid to the student by check in the first month of each semester.